Whatcom County is named for Chief Whatcom of the Nooksack Native American tribe and the word means “noisy water”.

 Old Territorial Courthouse – Bellingham

 Location: 1308 East E Street / West Holly Street

 Contractor: James Alexander

-Description: The building faces northwest and is a one story red colored brick structure.
-The building is located on the west side of the center of Bellingham.
-The northwest front has an arched entrance along the east section.
-A white colored section rises above the hipped roof.
-The building served as the first courthouse from 1863 to 1888.
+Description: The building faces northwest and is a two story red colored brick structure.
+The building is located on the west side of the center of Bellingham to the west of the courthouse.
+The northwest front has an arched entrance on the second story along the east section.
+A white colored section rises above the roof.
+A pitched gable roof was also framed in timber over the original flat roof.
+The building was built as a two story structure and served as courthouse from 1863 to 1888.

 Old Territorial Courthouse